matrix-org/matrix.org/jekyll/_posts/projects/2016-02-10-matrix-appservice-gitter.md

 &#10007; Read Receipts
 &#10007; Typing notifications

-When using [Riot on riot.im], you can enable Gitter integration per-room.
+When using [Riot on riot.im](https://riot.im/app/), you can enable Gitter integration per-room.
 Click the "Manage Integrations" (nine squares) button at the top of the page.